You can find key deadlines for registration and payment on the Registrar's office page.

 - You will not be able to register online for a course for which you have been previously registered.
 These may include courses taken by audit and courses dropped with or without grade.
 You must contact the Advising Center to add these courses.

 - You will receive a confirmation message when a course has been successfully added or dropped.
 Review your completed schedule to make sure everything is listed correctly.
 A schedule of more than 18 hours is considered an overload and must be approved.
 Please contact the Advising Center for more information.

 NOTE: Ph.D. students (stage1 or 2) must register by the same deadlines, using the registration forms they receive.
-You can locate the form here: PhD Registration Form.
-Contact Linda Wallace in the PhD Studies office for more information.
+View and download the PDF PhD Registration Form.
+Contact firstname.lastname@example.org for more information.